xapundel/think2020/README.md

 make REGISTRY_CERT=<path_to_registry_cert_file> add-docker-reg-cert
 ```

 On Mac, you then have to restart Docker daemon for changes to take effect.
-You can use use toolbar Docker Desktop icon menu `-> Restart`.
+You can use toolbar Docker Desktop icon menu `-> Restart`.

 <img alt="Restart Docker on Mac" src="doc/img/restart-docker-on-mac.jpg" height="320">